 The cost is equal to the network impedance.
 This is a good choice when locating facilities such as warehouses where the goal is to minimize overall transportation cost.

 costdf = impedancedf

 With this option, the decayFunctionParameterValue is always set to 1, since changing the value of a parameter on a linear transformation doesn't affect the solver's results.

 The cost is equal to the network impedance raised to a power.
-The cost is exaggerated to make locations that are further away appear even less attractive.
+The cost is exaggerated to make locations that are farther away appear even less attractive.
 The exaggeration is not as severe as with exponential decay.
 This is a good choice when locating large retail facilities, such as car dealerships.

 costdf = impedancedfβ

 The cost has an exponential relationship to the network impedance.
-The cost is exaggerated to make locations that are further away appear even less attractive.
+The cost is exaggerated to make locations that are farther away appear even less attractive.
 The exaggeration is more severe than with the power option.
 This is a good choice when locating smaller retail facilities, such as grocery stores.

 costdf = e(β * impedancedf)

 Exponential transformations are commonly used in conjunction with an impedance cutoff.